DatTestBench/PC-Part-Resources/README.md

 # PC Part Resources

 ***Placeholder disclaimer***

-I did not make any of these lists, and while they are a very useful reference resource, they may not be 100% accurate, always doublecheck your data if you're researching something.
+I did not make any of these lists, nor am I the author of any of the software linked.
+While they are a very useful reference resource, they may not be 100% accurate, always doublecheck your data if you're researching something.

 ## PSU